gradle/gradle/design-docs/building-multiple-outputs-from-jvm-languages.md

 1. Add a `ClassDirectoryBinary` interface that extends `Named` and `Buildable`.
 This has the following
    properties:
     - `classesDir` of type `File`.
+    - `resourcesDir` of type `File`.
     - `source` of type `DomainObjectCollection<LanguageSourceSet>`.
 2. Add a `jvm-lang` plugin
-3. The `jvm-lang` plugin to add a container of JVM binaries called `jvm.binaries`.
+3. The `jvm-lang` plugin to add a container of JVM binaries called `binaries.jvm`.
 4. When a `ClassDirectoryBinary` is added to the container:
     - Default `classesDir` to `$buildDir/classes/$name`.
     - Add a lifecycle task, called `classes` for the `main` binary and `${name}Classes` for other binaries.
-5. The `jvm-lang` plugin adds a rule that when one or more `ResourceSet` instances are added as source for a `ClassDirectoryBinary`, a task of type `ProcessResources` is added which copies the resources into the output directory.
+5. The `jvm-lang` plugin adds a rule that for each `ResourceSet` instance added as source for a `ClassDirectoryBinary`, a task of type `ProcessResources` is added which copies the resources into the output directory.
 This task is called `processResources` for the `main` binary and `process${name}Resources` for other binaries.
+It should copy resources into the binary's `resourcesDir`.
+For this story, it is an error to add more than one `ResourcesSet` to a binary.
 6. Add a `java-lang` plugin.
 This applies the `jvm-lang` plugin.
-7. The `java-lang` plugin adds a rule that when one or more `JavaSourceSet` instances are added as source for a `ClassDirectoryBinary`, a task of type `JavaCompile` is added to compile the source into the output directory.
+7. The `java-lang` plugin adds a rule that for each `JavaSourceSet` instance added as source for a `ClassDirectoryBinary`, a task of type `JavaCompile` is added to compile the source into the output directory.
    This task is called `compileJava` for the `main` binary and `compile${name}Java` for the other binaries.
+   It should compile source files into the binary's `classesDir`.
+For this story, it is an error to add more than one `JavaSourceSet` instance to a binary.
 8. Change the `java-base` plugin to apply the `java-lang` plugin.
 9. Change the `java-base` plugin so that when a source set is added to the `sourceSets` container:
     - Add a `ClassDirectoryBinary` for the source set.
     - No longer adds the lifecycle task, or process resources and Java compile tasks for the source set.
     - Synchronise the source set and binary's classes dir properties.
     - Attach the source set's resources and java source to the binary.

-TBD - need to separate the classes and resources directories TBD - other compile settings
-TBD - other language plugins need to keep working

 For this story, zero or one `JavaSourceSet` and zero or one `ResourceSet` instances will be supported.
 Support for multiple source sets of each language will be added by later stories.